Download the conference handbook

 If you are a student or ECR, dont miss the mixer on Monday evening at The Captain Melville.

 The Melbourne Museum will play host to the annual conference dinner on the Tuesday night.

 Please view the conference schedule for the time, date and venue for the following sessions

 The physiology education workshop will be held on Monday afternoon.
 The workshop is entitled "How can you teach your students critical thinking?"

 The Michael Roberts Prize Lecture will be presented by the 2016 winner, Dr Kathy Tangalakis, on Monday.

-The Physiology Education Symposium is scheduled for Monday morning.
+The Physiology Education Symposium "Strategies for large-scale and authentic assessment of undergraduates" is scheduled for Monday morning.